Soyabean Chap Sticks Curry Recipe – Protein Rich

 Soyabean Chap is primarily a North Indian delight and is considered equivalent of a non-vegetarian dish.
 This is because it has high protein content and feels like a non-veg when chewed.
-But non need to worry, it is actually a vegetarian dish.
+But no need to worry, it is actually a vegetarian dish.

-We even contacted the vendors and inquired about how it is made by them.
+We even contacted the various vendors (Halwai and stores selling Soyabean chap sticks) and inquired about how it is made by them.
 The response in all the cases was that they do not make it on their own.

-As a alternative to the soyabean sticks (if you are not able to procure them easily), you can use the soyabean chunks that are easily available in good grocery shops in India.
+As a alternative to the soyabean sticks (if you are not able to procure them easily), you can use the soyabean chunks that are easily available in good grocery shops in India/abroad.
 One of the example is Nestle Soya chunks.

 People who stay abroad normally find it tough to get the soyabean chap sticks too.
 If you are lucky, you might get them at any Indian or Pakistani grocery store.
 But, if you can’t, the best bet would be to try the soyabean chunks.

 To get a bit creative, you can use tooth-picks and insert them in the soyabean chunks to give a better presentation.

 Lets start with our recipe here.
 The video is a bit noisy and old styled but the recipe certainly is pretty awesome.
 The video is from our initial days of starting inHouseRecipes and is pretty unedited too.
 We apologize for the inconvenience caused due to the noise.

 The new video is due for this recipe and we would be uploading them soon.
 We are also experimenting once again with making the raw Soyabean chap sticks at home.
 Will share the recipe once we are successful.